 The best time to stay in a holiday rental in Seychelles

 The Seychelles are blessed with warm weather year round, but it’s the winds that might govern when you come.
 Northwesterly trade winds blow from October to March and the stronger southeasterly trade winds from May to September, meaning the calmer months of April and October can be the most pleasant times to stay in one of the local villas.
 These are also great months for diving, when the visibility is at its best.
 Wildlife lovers should visit between October and April to see hawksbill turtles nesting on the beaches, and witness breeding season for many birds in April.

 In October, the Festival Kreol is undoubtedly the country’s most important and joyful cultural event, celebrating local Creole culture with street parties, music, food stalls, dances, and dominoes over several days and nights.
 May brings the Festival of Underwater Images photography show, plus the national Africa Day, with music, art, and food.

-What are the top things to do in Seychelles?
+Top things to do in Seychelles

 It’s tempting to spend all your time on the sand, but the islands have beautiful inland terrain.
 On Mahé, the Sauzier waterfall descends into a palm-lined freshwater pool that’s heavenly for swimming, and there’s wonderful hiking in the misty forests of the Morne Seychellois National Park, where you can listen for the calls of the world’s smallest frog as you hike past jackfruit trees to a viewing platform above the sheer cliffs of Morne Blanc.